Current LAFD Funding Requests

-The LAFD Foundation is committed to keeping our firefighters safe by securing newer, better equipment, implementing faster, smarter technology, and advancing preventative measures to combat near and long-term health risks.
+The Foundation is committed to keeping our firefighters safe by securing newer, better equipment, implementing faster, smarter technology, and advancing preventative measures to combat near and long-term health risks.
 We channel support and donations from individuals, businesses, organizations, and foundations across the Southland into tools and tangible resources for our brave LAFD firefighters.

-The LAFD Foundation is actively seeking funds to equip our LAFD firfighters with the following:
+The LAFD Foundation is actively seeking funds to equip our LAFD firefighters with the following:

 Our goal is to provide all 3,500 LAFD firefighters with a personal, emergency fire shelter which they will carry with them when fighting brush fires.
 These shelters are used as a last resort for firefighters who become trapped by a wildfire.

 The fire shelters are light, compact and quickly deployed, designed to reflect radiant heat, protect against convective heat and traps breathable air.
 The cost for each life-saving shelter is approximately $343 per unit.

 BRUSH CLEARANCE HAND TOOLS